 Implementing Telehealth is not a question, but you need to think about both “how you want to integrate the telehealth visits into practice” and “how to integrate telehealth platform into EHR, patient portal, and other core technologies to increase efficiency”.

-For telehealth integration, as an ambulatory practice, you need to consider various factors like scope of virtual care, telehealth workflow, assess portal integration, and maximize behavioral health support.
+For telehealth integration, as an ambulatory practice, you need to consider various factors like the scope of virtual care, telehealth workflow, assessment portal integration, and maximizing behavioral health support.
 In both calm and crisis, telehealth technology acts as a driver for more streamlined practice as patients have access to care anywhere.

 Moreover, ambulatory practices have also discovered new revenue streams by delivering care after business hours as providers meet virtually with patients outside the office.

 Need for a Technology Partner

 Ambulatory practice leaders are facing challenges due to the continuously evolving healthcare landscape.
 These practices need to transform and innovate to ensure sustainability and prosperity.
 Hence many practices are looking for a technology partner that can provide a comprehensive solution to accommodate unique needs in the new era of healthcare.